open-pioneer/trails-build-tools/packages/vite-plugin/README.md

 # @open-pioneer/vite-plugin-pioneer

-The vite plugin provided by this package is required by open pioneer trails applications.
+The vite plugin provided by this package is required by Open Pioneer Trails applications.

 This plugin supports vite `4.x` and `5.x`.